julianschiavo/SimplePresence/README.md

 1. Open `config.json` with a good text editor
 2. Change `working on a bot`, `using discord.js`, and `node.js` to the text you'd like to show on your Rich Presence by default
-3. Restart the app by doing Ctrl-C and `node main` again to see the new default text
+3. Restart the app by doing Ctrl-C and `npm run start` again to see the new default text

 ### Changing Images